Our Verdict

 In line with its role as a combination resort and backcountry shell, the Carbide is well equipped with ski-specific features but not too many additional bells and whistles.
 This jacket has four external zip pockets, one internal mesh, and one internal zip pocket.
 The internal zip pocket is also compatible with headphones.
 As far as resort-specific features go, this jacket also has a pass pocket on the arm to ensure you don't find yourself stuck at an RFID gate.

-That said, we like how the powder skirt can snap away into the shell, so it doesn't pull on you or flop around when not in use.
-We also love the hood on this jacket; it is perfectly sized for a helmet, but is not so large you can't pull it over a hat when skinning or hiking in stormy weather.
+That said, I like how the powder skirt can snap away into the shell, so it doesn't pull on you or flop around when not in use.
+I also love the hood on this jacket; it is perfectly sized for a helmet, but is not so large you can't pull it over a hat when skinning or hiking in stormy weather.
 The Carbide is featured to seamlessly take you from resort to backcountry.

 Should You Buy the Outdoor Research Carbide?